Italy Villa Wedding Cost: Real Rental Prices by Region (2026)

 Rome and the Sorrento peninsula: two markets in one price band

-Around Rome, the published spread tells its own story: Castello Brancaccio, a medieval castle crowning a hilltown east of the city, hosts up to 250 guests from €2,975, while La Posta Vecchia — a seafront Renaissance villa once owned by J. Paul Getty — starts at €25,000.
-Same hour from Fiumicino, an eight-fold difference in the fee; what you're pricing is provenance and the address book of previous guests.
+Around Rome, the published spread tells its own story: Castello Brancaccio, a medieval castle crowning a hilltown east of the city, hosts up to 250 guests from €3,975, while La Posta Vecchia — a seafront Renaissance villa once owned by J. Paul Getty — starts at €70,000 (€35,000 a night with a two-night minimum).
+Same hour from Fiumicino, more than a twenty-fold difference in the fee; what you're pricing is provenance and the address book of previous guests.

 On the Sorrento peninsula, the gateway to the Amalfi Coast, the standout published figure is Villa Astor — clifftop, antique-filled, hosting up to 200 — from €35,000.
 It's coastal-icon pricing with logistics the coast proper can't offer: coaches actually reach the door.